lzear/votes/README.md

 **⚠️Maximal lotteries & Randomized Condorcet⚠️** (Errors included): Returns probabilities for each candidate that should be used for a lottery between the Candidates.
 If a candidate is the Condorcet winner, its probability will be 1.
-Despite being non-deterministic, those methods are the most fair.
+Despite being non-deterministic, those methods are the fairest.

 **Ranked pairs**: Using the duel results as edges, build an acyclic graph starting by the strongest score differences.
 The roots of the graph are the